Monday, June 16, 2025

 Father of the Bride (2022)

-First of all, a great song.
+First of all, great song.
 This is a song that I could see featured in any movie.

 I actually think that would be a great set of clips, inserting “Push-It” into all the great films in history.